HongxiaoChen/JPMC-part-2/README.md

 ## Environment

-The code is written in **Python 3.8** and requires the same environment setup as the original work, including necessary libraries and dependencies.
+The code is written in **Python 3.8** and requires TensorFlow 2.1x, including necessary libraries and dependencies.

 ---